agradus/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 To change an inherited property, perform the following steps:

 1. In the **Properties** section, click the inherited property to be changed.
-2. Enter or select the desired values from the drop-down list and click **Save**.
+2. Enter or select the required values from the drop-down list and click **Save**.

     ![](webstudio_guide_images/ebe8ec082f691ee926106c7860ad3bbf.png)